GingerDeity/DedupeResearch/README.md

 This code outputs all possible FastCDC deduplication results up to two files in a directory.
 So, for a directory named "example" that contains files A, B, C, running: `./FastFull.sh example/` would output FastCDC deduplication results for: [(A), (A, B), (A, C), (B), (B, C), (C)].
 You can modify the parameters of the FastCDC deduplication inside the script.

 ## KSM
-This folder contains all code relating to KSM experiments.
-I'll first go over the general experiment processes.
+This section pertains to strictly KSM code and experiment processes, and all needed scripts can be found in the `KSM` folder.
+I'll first go over the essential scripts and then general experiment processes.
 It's important to note that your Linux kernel will be to be at least version 2.6.32, though later versions will be needed for fields such as `ksm_zero_pages`, which are also crucial for meaningful deduplication data.
 It's also worth noting that while VMs can be used for both static window and KSM, you will definitely be using them the most for KSM.
 The included VM will already be up-to-date.
 For future reference, it's important to know there is commonly a hierarchy of VMs, where KSM is run in the highest level (LVL-1) and merging pages in the lower-level VMs (LVL-2 VMs).

 Some helpful links for learning:
 * https://docs.kernel.org/admin-guide/mm/ksm.html